-- they might be restricted by the company's objectives from running a particular type of business for instance gambling or banking. not be allowed to borrow money, or only up to a set amount possibly prevented from issuing shares without shareholder prior approval the M/Arts will definitely cover what to do when disagreements - fine M/Arts will definitely cover what to do when disagreements arise e.g. Chairman of Board has a casting vote on deadlocks - so appoint a Chairman BEFORE the Board does anything interesting in a new company. - Help yourselves by avoiding EVEN numbers of directors on the Board, so votes always get decided DOH!
+- ) they might be restricted by the company's objectives from running a particular type of business for instance gambling or banking. - ) not be allowed to borrow money, or only up to a set amount - ) possibly prevented from issuing shares without shareholder prior approval - ) the M/Arts will definitely cover what to do when disagreements arise e.g. Chairman of Board has a casting vote on deadlocks - so appoint a Chairman BEFORE the Board does anything interesting in a new company. - J Help yourselves by avoiding EVEN numbers of directors on the Board, so votes always get decided, doh!

-The Companies Act 2006 confirms previous case law and requires company directors to act in a way most likely to promote the success of the business.
+The Companies Act 2006 confirms previous case law and requires company directors to act in a way most likely to promote the success of the business (ref).